-A guide on Python Functions and how to use them.
+A tutorial on Python Functions and how to use them.

 A function is a reusable block of code that runs only when called.
-Functions save time, increase code re-usability and makes your code simpler and easy to read.
+Functions save time, increase code re-usability and makes your code simpler and easier to read.

 Functions make use of arguments and parameters to receive data and output a result accordingly.
-This allows for a greater deal of flexibility on your code.
+This allows for a greater deal of flexibility on your code, since this allows your functions to receive all kinds of different data, and output different results.

 Defining a Function